Managing inventory in a growing business

 Inventory management, business growth and expanding product ranges

-• Reducing stock levels to carry more lines (without accurate forecasting and inventory optimisation tools) can lead to stockouts, expensive backorders, or rush orders from suppliers.
+• Reducing stock levels to carry more lines (without accurate forecasting and inventory optimisation tools), which can lead to stockouts, expensive backorders, or rush orders.

 • A build-up of excess inventory and obsolete stock as forecasting models fail to keep up with quickly changing social trends and technologies.